 Solution Code: 1EIGJ

 The assignment file was solved by Nursing Assignment Help experts and academic professionals at My Assignment Services AU.
 The solution file, as per the marking rubric, is of high quality and 100% original (as reported by Turnitin).
-The assignment help was delivered to the student within the 2-3 days to submission.
+The assignment help through guided sessions was delivered to the student within the 2-3 days to submission.

 Looking for a new solution for this exact same question?
-Our assignment help professionals can help you with that.
+Our assignment help through guided sessions professionals can help you with that.
 With a clientele based in top Australian universities, My Assignment Services AU’s assignment writing service is aiding thousands of students to achieve good scores in their academics.
 Our Business Information Systems assignment experts are proficient with following the marking rubric and adhering to the referencing style guidelines.

 In the 1940s the antibiotic era had begun with the use of an antibiotic.
 The first used antibiotic was penicillin.
 Subsequent development, discovery, and the clinical usage of other antibiotics ensured the effective interventions against the pathogens specifically bacteria.
 The pathogens consist of bacteria, viruses, fungi, protozoa, etc. Particularly, the bacteria are the single-celled organism, omnipresent, found outside and inside our bodies.
 The bacteria reside inside the human guts are not harmful to the individual called as inhabitant flora.
 Any misbalance occur in the number of the bacteria inside the body can make the only ill.
 However, the bacteria outside the body are also pathogens and responsible for the various disease.
 Antibiotics are the group of drugs also called antimicrobial drugs.
 The medicines which fight against the bacterial infection in both animals and human beings.
 The disease-causing bacteria now becoming the threat to the individual as this organism are no more killed by the antibiotics and threatens to remove antibiotics as effectual drugs for therapeutic use (Hryniewicz, 2011).
 “The end of the antibiotic era” is related to the antibiotic resistance develop against the antibiotic in the pathogen.
 This essay will evaluate the action of antibiotic against the bacteria.
 This would be followed by the undertaking discussion on the causes of antibiotic resistance develop by bacteria.
 This would be followed by the detailed discussion on the methods to avoid the development of resistance.